mlflow/mlflow/docs/source/plugins.rst

      - The entry point name (e.g. ``mlflow_test_plugin:app``) specifies a customized flask application.
 This can be useful for implementing request hooks, custom logging and custom flask configurations.
 The plugin must import `mlflow.server.app` (e.g. ``from mlflow.server import app``) and may add custom configuration, middleware etc. to the app.
        The plugin should avoid altering the existing application routes, handlers and environment variables to avoid unexpected behavior.
        Users who install the example plugin will have a customized flask application.
+To run a tracking server with the customized flask application, ``mlflow server --app-name <app_name>`` can be used.
      - `app <https://github.com/mlflow/mlflow/blob/v2.3.0/tests/resources/mlflow-test-plugin/mlflow_test_plugin/app.py>`_.